Predicting the intensity of partially observed data from a revisited kriging for point processes: Linking up characteristics of two theories

-We can predict the value $Z(x_o)$ at the unsampled location $x_o$ by using the best linear unbiased predictor, so-called kriging interpolator: $\widehat Z(x_o) = \mu^T Z$, where $Z$ is the vector of observations of the random field at locations $x_i$ and $\mu$ is a vector of weights.
-In the case of ordinary kriging \cite{cressie1993}, which is of interest here as the mean value of the random field is unknown, we have
+We can predict the value $Z(x_o)$ at the unsampled location $x_o$ by using the best linear unbiased predictor, so-called kriging interpolator: $\widehat Z(x_o) = \mu^T z$, where $z = \lce Z(x_i) \rce_{i=1,\dots,n}$ is the observations vector of the random field and $\mu$ is the $n$-vector of weights.
+In the case of ordinary kriging \cite{cressie1993}, which is of interest here since the mean value of the random field is unknown, we have